Maha Samudram: Plot

-Four years later, Arjun becomes the leading smuggler with Chunchu as his right hand.
-Maha and Pooja live with Arjun and his mother, and Maha does not reveal about Vijay to Pooja.
-Maha develops feelings for Arjun.
-Arjun arrives at the court for his case against Babji where he meets Smitha, a successful lawyer, and they start to hang out.
+Four years later, Arjun has become the leading smuggler, with Chunchu serving as his right-hand man.
+Maha and Pooja live with Arjun and his mother, and Maha does not reveal Vijay's identity to Pooja.
+Maha gradually develops feelings for Arjun.
+Arjun arrives at court for his case against Babji, where he meets Smitha, now a successful lawyer, and they begin spending time together again.
 Arjun introduces Smitha to his mother.
-Seeing Smitha, Maha is disappointed thinking she wants to marry him.
-One day, Smitha understands that Maha is in love with Arjun, and tells him to marry Maha for the sake of Maha and Pooja's happiness.
-Meanwhile, Vijay returns to see Maha, where he finds her with Pooja, Arjun, and his mother.
-Vijay misunderstands the situation where he meets Babji and finds out that Dhanunjay has not died, but does not handle their business.
+Seeing Smitha, Maha becomes disappointed, believing that Smitha wishes to marry him.
+One day, Smitha realises that Maha is in love with Arjun and advises him to marry Maha for the sake of Maha and Pooja's happiness.
+Meanwhile, Vijay returns to see Maha and finds her living with Pooja, Arjun, and his mother.
+Vijay misunderstands the situation.
+He later meets Babji and learns that Dhanunjay survived the stabbing but no longer handles their business.

-Babji manipulates Vijay about his friendship with Arjun.
-Vijay finds out Arjun's location and goes to meet him and asks him about his family, to which Arjun says he does not need to explain to him.
-A fight erupts with Arjun where Vijay joins forces with Babji.
-He kidnaps Pooja and Chunchu, where Chunchu reveals that Pooja is Vijay's daughter and Arjun became a smuggler due to Vijay's mistakes.
-Heartbroken upon hearing the truth, he frees Chunchu and hugs Pooja.
-Vijay calls Arjun and tells him that he wants to meet him, not as an enemy but as his friend, and will hand over Pooja to him.
-Arjun agrees but meets with an accident caused by Babji and loses consciousness.
-Babji arrives with his henchmen and shoots Vijay after learning that Arjun and Vijay are reconciling and takes Pooja with him.
+Babji manipulates Vijay regarding his friendship with Arjun.
+Vijay discovers Arjun's location and confronts him, questioning him about his family.
+Arjun replies that he owes him no explanation.
+A fight breaks out between them, and Vijay joins forces with Babji.
+He kidnaps Pooja and Chunchu, during which Chunchu reveals that Pooja is Vijay's daughter and that Arjun became a smuggler because of Vijay's mistakes.
+Heartbroken upon learning the truth, Vijay frees Chunchu and embraces Pooja.
+Vijay then calls Arjun and tells him that he wishes to meet him not as an enemy, but as a friend, and that he will return Pooja to him.
+Arjun agrees, but on the way he meets with an accident orchestrated by Babji and loses consciousness.
+Babji arrives with his henchmen and shoots Vijay after discovering that Arjun and Vijay are reconciling, then takes Pooja away with him.
 Arjun regains consciousness and finds Vijay dead.
-He leaves for Babji's factory and rescues Pooja by killing Babji with Chunchu's help.
-Arjun, Maha, and Pooja are found on a beach having a good time where Arjun proposes to Maha, to which she accepts wholeheartedly & they live together happily.
+He heads to Babji's factory and rescues Pooja by killing Babji with Chunchu's help.
+In the end, Arjun, Maha, and Pooja are seen enjoying themselves on a beach, where Arjun proposes to Maha.
+She wholeheartedly accepts, and they live happily together.

 Production

 In 2019, Ajay Bhupati mentioned in an interview a film with Bellamkonda Sreenivas in the lead.
 However, in early 2020, a bilingual film starring Sharwanand and Siddharth was announced.
-Naga Chaitanya and Samantha Akkineni were also considered for the lead roles, but this did not materialise.
+Naga Chaitanya and Samantha Ruth Prabhu were also considered for the lead roles, but this did not materialise.

 In October 2020, Aditi Rao Hydari and Anu Emmanuel were cast in the film.
 Chaitan Bharadwaj who previously composed music for the films RX 100 (2018) and SR Kalyanamandapam (2021), was signed for film's soundtrack.
 After Jabardasth (2013), Siddharth made a straight comeback to Telugu cinema after 8 years.
 The film was originally intended to be shot simultaneously in Telugu and Tamil languages.
 However, the Tamil version was subsequently dropped in favour of a dubbed release.

 The principal photography of the film began on 7 December 2020 and wrapped up on 9 July 2021.